viator-docs/Viator-Partner-API-v2/papiv2/booking-concepts/making-a-booking.md

 Broadly speaking, to book a product via this API, you must do the following:

-1. **Check availability**: Determine that a ticket for the desired tour or activity is available for a specific date, time and passenger mix using the [/availability/check](../../../openapi/reference/operation/availabilityCheck) endpoint.
+1. **Check availability and pricing**: Determine that a ticket for the desired tour or activity is available for a specific date, time and passenger mix combination using the [/availability/check]((../../../openapi/reference/operation/availabilityCheck)) endpoint.
+Accurate pricing details in the currency that you wish to be invoiced in (one of GBP, EUR, USD or AUD) are also returned in the response from this endpoint.
+This includes `recommendedRetailPrice` and `partnerNetPrice`.
 2. **Request a booking hold**: If a ticket is availabile, request a pricing/availability hold for the booking using the [/bookings/hold](../../../openapi/reference/operation/bookingsHold) endpoint.
 3. **Confirm the booking**: Confirm/finalize the held booking using the [/bookings/book](../../../openapi/reference/operation/bookingsBook) endpoint.